purpleidea/mgmt/docs/documentation.md

 until there's a proper reason to want to do something differently for the Watch errors.

+####Poll
+Integer.
+Number of seconds to wait between `CheckApply` checks.
+If this is greater than zero, then the standard event based `Watch` mechanism for this resource is replaced with a simple polling mechanism.
+In general, this is not recommended, unless you have a very good reason for doing so.

+Please keep in mind that if you have a resource which changes every `I` seconds, and you poll it every `J` seconds, and you've asked for a converged timeout of `K` seconds, and `I <= J <= K`, then your graph will likely never converge.

+When polling, the system detects that a resource is not converged if its `CheckApply` method returns false.
+This allows a resource which changes every `I` seconds, and which is polled every `J` seconds, and with a converged timeout of `K` seconds to still converge when `J <= K`, as long as `I > J || I > K`, which is another way of saying that if the resource finally settles down to give the graph enough time, it can probably converge.

 ###Graph definition file
 graph.yaml is the compiled graph definition file.
 The format is currently undocumented, but by looking through the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples)